NiklasPhabian/dissertation/C3_Spires.md

 ---

 # Abstract {-}
 Gridding of remote sensing products discretizes space and thus makes the evaluation of geospatial coincidence trivial.
 This dramatically simplifies the development of algorithms that require multiple observations of a single location as their input and further allows for easy algorithm accuracy evaluation against ground truth data.
 However, the loss in location precision can lead to unnecessary noise in algorithm outputs.
-The (SPIReS) algorithm estimates (+fSCA) from surface reflectance observations using a snow-free observation of the same location as a reference.
+The (+SPIReS) algorithm estimates (+fSCA) from surface reflectance observations using a snow-free observation of the same location as a reference.
 We demonstrate how the discretization of (+MODIS) surface reflectance data leads to spatial mismatching that propagates errors into the estimation of fractional (+fSCA).
 We employ an approach forgoing gridded products and instead use the full spatial accuracy of (+MODIS) and (+VIIRS).
 Our approach uses a (+HTM) to represent the locations of individual ungridded observations, allowing us to spatially match fractionally snow-covered observations accurately with snow-free reference observations.
 This reduces the (+MAE) of (+fSCA) estimates from 0.064 to 0.037.

 \glsresetall